HER-2 Status indicators for breast cancer diagnosis

-The other method of measuring the HER-2 status of a breast tumor is by fluorescent in situ hybridization (FISH), which measures the amplification of the HER-2 gene (the number of copies of the HER-2 gene present in a cancer cell).
-Like the immunohistochestry test, results of the FISH test are reported as either positive or negative.
+The other method of measuring the HER-2 status of a breast tumor is by fluorescent in situ hybridization (FISH).
+So, FISH measures the amplification of the HER-2 gene (the number of copies of the HER-2 gene present in a cancer cell).
+Like the immunohistochestry test, the results of the FISH test are either positive or negative.

-The overall hormone receptor status of a breast tumor helps predict behaviour and responsiveness to treaments
+The overall hormone receptor status of a breast tumor helps predict behaviour and responsiveness to treament

-The hormone-receptor status of a tumor is really considered to be more of a predictive factor rather than a ‘prognostic‘ factor.
-It helps determine what you are up against, and how best to treat it.
-The outlook for a particular breast cancer is more likely to be influenced by the histological type and grade of the breast cancer tumor at the time it is discovered, and whether or not there is lymphatic involvement, and not the hormone receptor status.
+However, research shows that the outlook for a particular breast cancer is more likely to be influenced by the histological type and grade of the breast cancer tumor at the time of discovery.
+Also, whether or not there is lymphatic involvement is another important factor, and not the hormone receptor status.

-It is true, however, that breast cancer tumors with a positive hormone receptor status have a more ‘indolent‘ course than do hormone receptor-negative tumors.
-Indolent is kind of a strange term to use, but it means that a tumor is less responsive or ‘lazy‘ in terms of normal treatments than in tumors which the hormone receptor status is negative.
-Some kind of extra intervention or ‘boost‘ is often required to really get a positive healing response from the cancer.
+It is true, however, that breast cancer tumors with a positive hormone receptor status have a more indolent course than do hormone receptor-negative tumors.
+Indolent is kind of a strange term to use, but it means that a tumor is less responsive or ‘lazy’ in response to treatment than hormone negative receptor status tumors.
+Some kind of extra intervention or boost is often necessary to really get a positive healing response from the cancer.

-Some breast cancer tumors will have decreased levels of tumor-suppressor genes, such as p53, which make invasion beyond the breast ducts more likely.
-Decreased levels of metastasis-suppressor genes such as nm23 also make spread to the lymph nodes and other areas of the body more likely.
+Some breast cancer tumors will have a decrease in the level of tumor-suppressor genes, such as p53, which make invasion beyond the breast ducts more likely.
+A decrease in the levels of metastasis-suppressor genes such as nm23 also make spread to the lymph nodes and other areas of the body more likely.

-HER-2 positive breast cancers do appear to be more likely to spread early in the cancer course to major visceral sites such as the axillary lymph nodes, lungs, bone marrow, liver, ovaries, and the adrenal glands.
+HER-2 positive breast cancers do appear to be more likely to spread early in the cancer course to major visceral sites such as the:-

 HER-2 may be higher for DCIS

 There is also some evidence that HER-2 protein levels are significantly higher at the DCIS stage than in invasive-status breast cancers.
-The incidence of DCIS with HER-2 positivity ranges from about 24% to 38% in various studies, and that does appear to be a slightly higher rate than for invasive breast carcinoma.
+The incidence of DCIS with HER-2 positivity ranges from about 24% to 38% in various studies.
+Indeed, this does appear to be a slightly higher rate than for invasive breast carcinoma.

 This suggests that HER-2 signalling might be an important factor in the early stages of breast tumorigenesis.
-Of interest, the rate of HER-2 overexpression in colloid (mucinous) breast cancer is actually extremely low, and also tends to be very low in tubular and medullary breast carcinoma.
+Of interest, the rate of HER-2 overexpression in colloid (mucinous) breast cancer is actually extremely low.
+Other breast cancers whereby the HER-2 expression is also very low in tubular and medullary breast carcinoma.

 Treatment options for HER2 positive breast cancer tumors

-Women with HER-2 positive breast cancer are usually offered treatment with trastuzumab (Herceptin Herceptin), which is the only FDA-approved therapy for women with breast cancer tumors over-expressing HER-2 proteins.
+Treating doctors will usually offer women with HER-2 positive breast treatment with Trastuzumab (Herceptin Herceptin).
+Indeed, this is the only therapy that the US Food and Drug Administration (FDA) approves for women with breast cancer tumors over-expressing HER-2 proteins.

-It is often the case that women with breast cancer tumors overexpressing HER-2 do not respond to tamoxifen (chemical/hormonal) therapy.
-But, the use of trastuzumab in combination with chemotherapy has lead to longer survival rates for women with metastatic HER-2 postive breast carcinomas.
+It is often the case that women with HER2 breast cancer tumors do not respond to Tamoxifen (chemical/hormonal) therapy.
+But, the use of trastuzumab in combination with chemotherapy has led to longer survival rates for women with metastatic HER-2 postive breast carcinomas.

 The addition of herceptin when HER-2 is positive gives an amazing boost to the response and cure rates.

 Herceptin is not really chemotherapy.
-Rather, it is a monoclonal antibody, and the use of cloned antibodies to combat breast cancer is sometimes referred to as ‘biologic therapy‘.
+Rather, it is a monoclonal antibody.
+Biological Therapy is the term that refers to the use of cloned antibodies in cancer treatments.

-Specifically, trastuzumab binds the extracellular portion of the HER-2 transmembrane receptor, and it was initially targeted for patients with advanced, relapsed breast cancer with overexpression of the HER-2 protein.
+Specifically, trastuzumab binds to the extracellular portion of the HER-2 trans-membrane receptor.
+Indeed Trastuzumab was initially prescribed to patients with advanced, relapsed breast cancer with over-expression of the HER-2 protein.

 Breast cancer chemotherapy can use agents which specifically target HER-2

-Sometimes HER-2 positive tumors are also treated with HER-2 targeting agents such as pertuzumab, ertumaxomab, HER-2 vaccines (which improve T-cell immunity in the context of HER-2 overexpression) and tyrosine kinase inhibitors.
-Hormonal therapy, the use of anthracylines, and taxanes are also sometimes employed to minimize the growth-effect of HER-2 positive breast cancers.
-Since the rate of local recurrence is typically quite high with HER-2 postive tumors, radiation therapy is sometimes used in addition to trastuzumab-based neoadjuvant chemotherapy, and generally with good effect.
+Since the rate of local recurrence is typically quite high with HER-2 postive tumors, radiation therapy is sometimes useful in addition to trastuzumab-based neoadjuvant chemotherapy, and generally with good effect.

 Overall prognosis for HER-2 positive breast cancer

-Many studies have demonstrated the overexpression of HER-2 proteins with a poorer prognosis.
-It is difficult however to isolate just the HER-2 aspect of the tumor as the specific cause of this poorer outlook, or to find practical indications of just what is meant by ‘negative prognosis‘.
+Many studies demonstrate that breast cancers with an over-expression of HER-2 have a poorer prognosis.
+It is difficult however to isolate just the HER-2 aspect of the tumor as the specific cause of this poorer outlook.
+In addition, it is difficult, in general to find practical indications of just what a ‘negative prognosis’ actually means.

 HER-2 overexpression can help predict the time until relapse of breast cancer

-What an overexpression of HER-2 really tends to accurately predict is the time to relapse (the disease free interval), and consequently the overall survival time is also predictably decreased.
-Some studies have shown that the median survival time for patients with HER-2 positive breast cancer is reduced by just over 50%.
+What an over-expression of HER-2 really tends to accurately predict is the time to relapse (the disease free interval) and consequently the overall survival time.
+Some older studies show that the median survival time for patients with HER-2 positive breast cancer is reduced by just over 50%.

 From this we can informally estimate that women with breast cancer which overexpresses HER-2 are about 10% more likely to have significant difficulties and ultimately succumb to the disease within the first five years, than those who do not.